 - 1 Cup Green Peas, Fresh or Frozen

-Step-by-Step Spanish Chicken Directions
+Instructions for Spanish Chicken

 Let's do some dicing.
 Dice and slice your peppers and onions.

-Talk about bringing the flavors to the table.
+Thyme, bay leaves, oregano, paprika, Spanish seasoning mix, and garlic—talk about bringing the flavors to the table.
 You're going to go crazy once these start bringing their aroma to the air.
 My house smells great once these are added to the pot.

 Flour (Dusting) the Chicken & Frying It Up in the Pan (Pot)

 Your vegetables are diced and your spices are ready.
 Pour some flour on a plate and season it with salt & pepper, some paprika and a pack of the Spanish seasoning.
 Start heating 3 tablespoons of olive oil in the pot at low/medium heat.

 Coat each piece of chicken in the seasoned flour and gentle put in pot.
 Cook for 3 minutes on each side.
 Do this in batches and remove each done piece of cooked chicken and place in a bowl until pieces of chicken are done.